 Copyright and the re-use of public sector information

-We explain here how the Regulations relate to the council, and how they relate to you when you request re-use of information for which we hold the copyright.
+We explain here how the Regulations relate to us and to you when you request re-use of information for which we hold the copyright.

 What is meant by re-use?

 When we release information to you which you have requested under access to information legislation (such as the Freedom of Information Act), you may ask if you can re-use the information, perhaps for commercial purposes.
 Without the necessary permission, you can breach our copyright.
 It is this situation with which the Regulations are concerned.

 Nothing in the Regulations affects rights of access under other legislation, such as Freedom of Information.